-Your designated advisoris Prof. Jennifer Cosio.
-You can schedule an appointment with your advisor via the EAB Navigate system at my.SDSU.edu.
+Your designated advisors are Prof. Jennifer Cosio and Christie Jimenez.
+You can schedule an appointment with them via the EAB Navigate system at my.SDSU.edu.
 All social work students new to the major or new to SDSU should attend a new student orientation held every July and August.
 This will help you avoid taking the wrong social work classes or classes out of sequence.